Scalingo/documentation/_posts/addons/2000-01-01-openvpn-addon.md

 ### Provision the addon

 First, you need to provision the add to your application.
-This can be done through the dashboard or with our command line tool.
+This can be done through the web dashboard or with our command line tool:

 ```bash
 scalingo -a appname addons-add scalingo-vpn-openvpn vpn-openvpn-standard